Explore solutions built for your industry

 Whether the LTL shipments are handled by a private distributor, warehouse operator, or a third-party logistics provider, these leaders must manage numerous burdens efficiently to stay competitive.
 Managing compliance is a key concern: customs requirements, customs coding, completion of required documentation that must accompany product shipments, and other compliance issues.
 In addition, state, local and federal officials impose interstate regulations regarding safety and hazardous materials that create additional record-keeping requirements.

 If the burden of compliance isn’t enough, they also have to manage the risk of cargo loss due to spoilage in climate conditions that can reduce shelf life or lead to cargo needing to be discarded.
+However, this can be easily done with IoT temperature sensors for warehouses.
 This means managing temperature and environmental conditions while monitoring the overall integrity and condition of the cargo itself.

 Aside from the environmental conditions, warehouse managers, private distributors, and third-party logistics providers must be sensitive to the risk of loss due to pilferage.
 Many organized crime rings operate in and around warehouses, terminals, and other concentrations of cargo and shipments.
 Such crime rings are very apt in confiscating cargo and shipping it quickly to other destinations that are often outside the country.

-Additional loss risks include compromised packaging, exposure to weather, and damage during loading and unloading.
+Additional loss risks include compromised packaging, exposure to weather, and damage due to extreme warehouse temperatures.
 For a warehouse manager or third-party logistics provider, it is important to invest in technology that helps safeguard against such loss and enables them to track, monitor, and control shipments to reduce the overall risk of loss from various sources.

 Audit requirements are yet another burden.
 Audits are conducted by external sources such as federal and state authorities as well as internal auditors.
 Managers must keep and maintain accurate and discernible records that are available at any time to those required to see such documentation.
-In order to pass audit or inspections of any type, systems and tools can help produce accurate and detailed records.
+In order to pass audits or inspections of any type, systems and temperature data logs can help produce accurate and detailed records.

 Reasons why you should continue an audit process.
 Source: https://emergeapp.net/warehouse/audit-and-assess-your-warehouse/